mavinii/BetterDay/README.md

     - Typescript
     - @types/express
     - ts-node-dev
+    - [Prisma](https://www.prisma.io/) - is an `Object-Relational Mapping (ORM)` open-source tool for Node.js and TypeScript.
+It makes it easy to query databases with TypeScript or JavaScript.

 - [Knex - SQL Query Builder](http://knexjs.org/) - Knex allows allows developers to write SQL statements in JavaScript, making it more readable, maintainable, and less prone to errors.
 For example, instead of writing a SQL statement like this:

 ```sql